OpenDataServices/flatten-tool/docs/unflatten.rst

    :header-rows: 1

-you can run this command using the ``--base-json`` option to see the ``base.json`` data with the with the spreadsheet rows merged in:
+you can run this command using the ``--base-json`` option to see the ``base.json`` data with the spreadsheet rows merged in:

 .. literalinclude:: ../examples/cafe/simple-base-json/cmd.txt
    :language: bash